KankakeeCommunityCollege/recover-newsroom/_posts/2023-04-04-elevator-renovations-to-be-completed.md

 video_link: https://youtu.be/4d2LkGjg5bM
 press_release: false
 ---
-​The west end elevator at KCC will be temporarily closed from April 12-14 to complete interior renovations.
+​The west end elevator at KCC's Riverfront Campus will be temporarily closed from April 12-14 to complete interior renovations.

 All other elevators will be open, and all staircases will be open.